Macrurido/Morefi/README.md

 `fn_summary`: Customizes and stores the summary of each fitted regression.

+`fn_Wlive`: The live weight, which is the total weight of an organism, is estimated based on the weights of different landing categories, such as eviscerated weight and fillet weight.
+These estimates are derived using regression parameters that relate total weight to the weight of each landing category.

 `fn_xseq`: Generates a data frame with a sequence for independent variables (including minimum and maximum values) and selects it